Generally speaking, we can play 3 macro strategies, based on the workers we buy:

 Regardless of our main strategy - and which type(s) of workers we invest in - we always need to:

-Buy some cattle to increase our Kansas income and disc abilities.
+Buy at least 2 cattle to increase our Kansas income and disc abilities.

 Even if we won’t buy cowboys

 Build some buildings to do more/better actions per turn and derail other players.